iammartariq/Internship-CodSoft-2023/README.md

 <h2>💻 Built with</h2>

-Technologies used in the project:
+Programming Languages used in the project:

 *   Python